ESTABLISHMENT OF FEDERAL LAND DEVELOPMENT AUTHORITY (FELDA)

 FGV also conducts workshops for and works closely with smallholders in line with the national commitment to the Malaysian Sustainable Palm Oil (MSPO) standard.
-Through this consistent engagement, settlers are also kept up to date on best agriculture practices and regulations that impact the industry as a whole.
+Through this consistent engagement, settlers and smallholders are kept up to date on best agriculture practices and regulations that impact the industry as a whole.

 Both FELDA and FGV also contribute to Yayasan Felda, which conducts educational, healthcare and charitable activities for settler communities and Malaysians at large.
 FELDA and FGV are represented on Yayasan Felda’s Board.